 This question came up at a recent market outlook meeting, and the economic instincts behind the questioner’s details were spot on.
 He was considering funding a project with borrowed money based on the returns offered to him in the current market environment.
 He was looking at the actual carry in the futures spreads, which can be locked in as real income, instead of looking at some unreliable expectation that grain prices “might” tend to be higher in the spring than they were at harvest when the grain went in a bin.

-However, I would encourage anyone considering the construction of new grain storage facilities in 2019 (and I imagine there are many such people, after the scramble to store both corn and soybeans in late 2018) to base their decisions on longer-term expectations.
+However, I would encourage anyone considering the construction of new grain storage facilities in 2019 (and I imagine there are many such people, after the scramble to store both corn and soybeans in late 2018) to base their decisions on longer-term expectations and to include climate controlled storage units as these are some of the most important ones.
 The 8 cents of carry currently offered between the March and May 2019 corn futures contracts (which is still a relatively generous 65% of the full cost of commercial carry) doesn’t mean much.
 Few market participants come into possession of some corn in March that they only intend to store for a couple of months.
 More typically, someone comes into possession of some corn at harvest time.
 As an example, this marketing year on Nov.
 1 there was 20-plus cents of carry between the December and May futures contracts that could have been used to justify an investment in grain storage.
 There was 30-plus cents of carry available from the December 2018 to September 2019 contracts for those who were willing to commit to storing the grain for so long.

 An expectation of being able to lock in an extra 20 or 30 cents per bushel for one’s grain … now, that’s something a person could take to a banker and make a grain storage facility sound like a good investment.
 But how confident should that expectation be, year after year after year?